 Temazepam and Alcohol

-Restoril (temazepam) is a benzodiazepine approved for the treatment of insomnia.
-Temazepam is prescribed by a health care provider for short-term use (about seven to 10 days).
-Taking temazepam with other sedating substances, such as opioids or alcohol, can cause breathing problems, coma and death.
+Restoril (temazepam) is a benzodiazepine approved for the treatment18 of insomnia.
+Temazepam is prescribed by a health care provider for short-term use (about seven to 10 days)18.
+Taking temazepam with other sedating substances18, such as opioids or alcohol, can cause breathing problems, coma and death.

 Doxepin and Alcohol

-Silenor (doxepin) is prescribed to treat insomnia in people who have trouble staying asleep.
+Silenor (doxepin) is prescribed to treat insomnia17 in people who have trouble staying asleep.
 Drinking alcohol with doxepin may increase the sedating effects of alcohol.
-Increased sedation from mixing alcohol and sleep aids like doxepin can cause breathing problems, coma or death.
+Increased sedation10 from mixing alcohol and sleep aids like doxepin can cause breathing problems, coma or death.

 Trazodone and Alcohol

 Trazodone is a serotonin modulator, meaning it increases serotonin levels in the brain.
-The medication is commonly used to treat depression, but it can also treat insomnia in some people.
-Drinking alcohol with trazodone may increase its side effects.
-Some side effects of trazodone that may be increased with alcohol use include:
+The medication is commonly used to treat depression16, but it can also treat insomnia14 in some people.
+Drinking alcohol with trazodone16 may increase its side effects.
+Some side effects of trazodone14 that may be increased with alcohol use include: